SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="multipredict"></a>
 # **multipredict**
-> MultiPredictResponse multipredict(body, deploymentName, modelName)
+> MultiPredictResponse multipredict(body, deploymentName, versionName, modelName)

 Get the output from the network, based on the given INDArray[] input